Yoast/wordpress-seo/readme.txt

 * Adds the Snippet Preview Editor to the sidebar.
 * Introduces the Primary Category picker to Gutenberg.
+* Introduces a loading indicator in the analysis that is shown until we're ready to analyze the content.
 * Optimizes the content analysis calculations.
 This fixes the issue where the UI could freeze when you have a long post.

 Bugfixes: